Astro Boy: Plot

 Astro Boy is a science fiction series set in a futuristic world where robots co-exist with humans.
-Its focus is on the adventures of the titular "Astro Boy" (sometimes called simply "Astro"): a powerful android created by the head of the Ministry of Science, Doctor Tenma (known as Dr. Astor Boynton II in the 1960s English dub; Dr. Boynton in the 1980s English dub).
-Dr. Tenma created Astro to replace his son Tobio ('Astor' in the 1960s English dub; 'Toby' in the 1980s English dub and the 2009 film), who was killed in a car accident (in the 2003 anime, Tobio is shown as having run away from home before the accident, while in the 2009 film, Toby was killed by Peacekeeper, a weaponized robot).
+Its focus is on the adventures of the titular Astro Boy, sometimes called simply Astro, a powerful android created by the head of the Ministry of Science, Doctor Tenma, known as Dr. Astor Boynton II in the 1960s English dub, Dr. Boynton in the 1980s English dub.

+Dr. Tenma created Astro to replace his son Tobio, 'Astor' in the 1960s English dub, 'Toby' in the 1980s English dub and the 2009 film, who was killed in a car accident.
+In the 2003 anime, Tobio is shown as having run away from home before the accident.
+In the 2009 film, Toby's death was caused by an incident with the Peacekeeper, a weaponized robot.
 Dr. Tenma built and adopted Astro in Tobio's memory and treated Astro as lovingly as if he was the real Tobio.

-However, Dr. Tenma soon realized that the little android could not fill the void of his lost son, especially given that Astro could not grow older or express human aesthetics (in one set of panels in the manga, Astro is shown preferring the mechanical shapes of cubes over the organic shapes of flowers).
-In the original 1960 edition, Tenma rejected Astro and sold him to a cruel circus owner, Hamegg (the Great Cacciatore in the 1960s English dub).
+Dr. Tenma soon realized that the little android could not fill the void of his lost son, especially given that Astro could not grow older or express human aesthetics.
+In one set of panels in the manga, Astro is shown preferring the mechanical shapes of cubes over the organic shapes of flowers.
+In the original 1960 edition, Tenma rejected Astro and sold him to a cruel circus owner, Hamegg, the Great Cacciatore in the 1960s English dub.
 In the 1980 edition, Hamegg kidnapped Astro while Tenma was trying to find him.

-In the 2009 film, Tenma rejected Astro simply because he could not stop thinking about Toby, but later during the film (and unlike in either the manga or the three anime cartoons), Tenma realized that Astro made credit to replace Tobio; as a result, Tenma decided that he would readopt Astro.
-None these events about Astro being rejected (completely or temporarily) or kidnapped in both the 1960 and 1980 cartoons as well as in the 2009 film happened in the 2003 cartoon as Astro's birth was given by Professor Ochanomizu (Dr. Elefun in the 1960 and 1980 cartoons, as well as in the 2009 film; Dr. O'Shay in the 2003 cartoon).
+In the 2009 film, Tenma rejected Astro simply because he could not stop thinking about Toby, but later during the film (and unlike in either the manga or the three anime series), Tenma realized that Astro made credit to replace Tobio.
+As a result, Tenma decided that he would readopt Astro.
+None of these events about Astro being rejected (completely or temporarily) or kidnapped in both the 1960 and 1980 anime and in the 2009 film occurred in the 2003, as Astro's birth was given by Professor Ochanomizu (Dr. Elefun in the 1960 and 1980 anime, and in the 2009 film; Dr. O'Shay in the 2003 anime).